rycus86/githooks/README.md

 $ sh -c "$(curl -fsSL https://r.viktoradam.net/githooks)" -- --single
 ```

+You can change this setting later with the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, running the `git hooks config [set|reset] single` command, which affects how future updates are run, when started from the local repository.

 Lastly, you have the option to install the templates to, and use them from a centralized location.
 You can read more about the difference between this option and default one [here](#Templates-vs-global-hooks).
 For this, run the command below.

 ```shell